- As low as $238/Night

 - Approximately 600 square feet

 It's located just one block from the historic waterfront.
-Take a walk along the boardwalk and watch the fishing boats come in or spend the day shopping in the cozy historic village and appreciate fresh local seafood at the many marvelous eateries.
-The guest bungalow was newly modernized and has a kitchenette with a mini refrigerator and a Keurig coffee maker.
+Take a walk along the boardwalk and watch the fishing boats come in or spend the day shopping in the cozy historic village and appreciate fresh local seafood at the many outstanding eateries.
+The guest bungalow was freshly modernized and has a kitchenette with a mini refrigerator and a Keurig coffee maker.
 Guests will savor the first morning's breakfast of fruit, yogurt homemade muffins, coffee and juice.
 Free high speed WiFi and a 60' flat screen TV with premium cable are available if you'd like to stay plugged in.
 A hammock is available in the back yard if you'd rather not.

 A recent guest had this to say about the property:

 "A great little bungalow, very generously appointed.
-The setting is the kind of elegant you only get in the live oaks, gardens, fountains, ferns and bright sunshine.
-The patio outside the bungalow is rather striking, something you can't really get from the photos.
+The setting is the kind of handsome you only get in the live oaks, gardens, fountains, ferns and bright sunshine.
+The patio outside the bungalow is rather charming, something you can't really get from the photos.
 Julie and her husband were superb hosts, attending to every need, offering guidance on local food and even helping with beach access.
 We were privileged to be the first guests in this bungalow, and it's highly recommended for all who may follow.
 Thanks Julie!"

 About the Area